 Sonar and other transducers could be used throughout the TMAA under the Proposed Action.
+No sonar or other transducers would be used in the WMA.
 Sonar and other transducers emit sound waves into the water to detect objects, safely navigate, and communicate.
 General categories of these systems are described in Section 3.0.4.1 (Acoustic Sources).

 Information regarding the impacts of sonar on birds is limited, and little is known about the ability of birds to hear underwater.
-The limited information available (Crowell, 2016; Crowell et al., 2015; Crowell et al., 2016; Johansen et al., 2016; Maxwell et al., 2017) suggest the range of best hearing may shift to lower frequencies in water (Dooling & Therrien, 2012; Therrien, 2014) (see Section 3.9.2.1.5, Hearing and Vocalization).
+The limited information available (Crowell, 2016; Crowell et al., 2015; Hansen et al., 2017; Johansen et al., 2016) suggests the range of best hearing may shift to lower frequencies in water (Dooling & Therrien, 2012; Therrien, 2014) (see Section 3.9.2.1.5, Hearing and Vocalization).

 Because few birds can hear above 10 kHz in air, it is likely that the only sonar sources they may be able to detect are low and mid-frequency sources.

 The possibility of an ESA-listed bird species being exposed to sonar and other transducers depends on whether it submerges during foraging, and if so, whether it is a pursuit-diver or plunge-diver.
-Other than pursuit-diving species, birds' exposure to these sounds is likely negligible because they spend only a very short time underwater (plunge-diving or surface-dipping) or forage only at the water surface.
-Possible exposure also depends on whether it forages in areas where these sound sources may be used.
+Short-tailed albatross exposure to these sounds is likely negligible, because they spend only a very short time underwater (plunge-diving or surface-dipping) or forage only at the water surface.